Login

 Day 16Jhola – Askole – Skardu

 Taking advantage of the recently constructed jeep track above Askole, we set off the long drive back to civilization after almost two weeks in the wilderness.
-We pass the traditional camping place at Korofon beside the Biafo Glacier, cross the Braldu twice and drive through the level area known locally as the ‘King’s Polo Ground’ to reach the green fields destination, stone walls, and houses of Askole.
+We pass the traditional camping place at Korofon beside the Biafo Glacier, cross the Braldu twice and drive through the level area known locally as the ‘King’s Polo Ground’ to reach the green fields, stone walls and houses of Askole.
 Continuing, we follow the remarkable jeep road through the Braldu Gorge and then travel down the fertile Shigar Valley to its confluence with the Indus.
-Arriving in Skardu, we check-in at our hotel and there will be time for a welcome shower and clean up before sitting down to dinner.
+Arriving in Skardu, we check in at our Hotel, and there will be time for a welcome shower and clean-up before sitting down to dinner.
 Tonight we will enjoy the comfort of a real bed!

 Askole - K2 Basecamp Trek